PowerCommands/PowerCommands-Tutorials/Tutorials/the-basics.md

 ## Create the Zip command
 In this tutorial we use the manually way, create a new class file named **ZipCommand** in the **Commands** directory in the **PainKiller.PowerCommands.BasicTutorialCommands** project.

-The class inherits the **bla bla bla** base class that will give your Command a lot of helper methods that will be explained in this and other tutorials.
+The class inherits the **CommandBase<CommandsConfiguration>** base class that will give your Command a lot of helper methods that will be explained in this and other tutorials.
 ![Alt text](images/basic_power_command.png?raw=true "New solution") This is actually enough to be a valid command, if you start PowerCommands again you will notice that the text of your input will turn blue if you type zip.
 ![Alt text](images/basic_power_command_zip.png?raw=true "New solution")